It’s a well-established fact that video can drive major engagement for a brand. As Gary Vaynerchuk pointed out last year:

-8. Content creators can use a live feed to interview people on the street about a topic that’s relevant to their audience.
+8. Content creators can use a live feed to interview people on the street about a relevant topic to their audience.

-9. Businesses can participate in social trends to join the conversation in more dynamic ways.
+9. Businesses can participate in social trends to join the conversation more dynamically.
 For instance, you could have, in the past, made your whole office take the “Ice Bucket Challenge” live.

 11. Restaurants and bars can latch onto the Pokemon Go trend by showing players at their location catching rare Pokemon due to a lure the business has placed nearby.

-12. Companies offering fitness classes can give fans a sneak peak at what they’re missing by doing a live video broadcast of one of the classes in progress.
+12. Companies offering fitness classes can give fans a sneak peek at what they’re missing by doing a live video broadcast of one of the classes in progress.

 13. Hosting a special promotional event?
-Companies can offer live feeds while an event is in progress in order to drive more attendance.
+Companies can offer live feeds while an event is in progress to drive more attendance.

-14. Medical professionals can host live feeds offering advice on a specific subject that their services address, like a physician doing an AMA about how to best take care of yourself during flu season.
+14. Medical professionals can host live feeds offering advice on a specific subject that their services address, like a physician doing an AMA about best taking care of yourself during flu season.

-16. A series of live feeds can be used to highlight the talent in your office, offering an opportunity for each team member to answer questions specific to their role in order to provide a human face to the company.
+16. A series of live feeds can highlight the talent in your office, offering an opportunity for each team member to answer questions specific to their role to provide a human face to the company.

-17. Entertainment locations like bowling alleys, performance halls, clubs, and more can give people a glimpse of what’s happening that night in order to drive more traffic and revenue.
+17. Entertainment locations like bowling alleys, performance halls, clubs, and more can give people a glimpse of what’s happening that night to drive more traffic and revenue.